keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ```

 ## Footer
 Use the code below for the footer section.
+Customize it as needed.

 Here is an example of what a footer could look like.
 You can write whatever you want there.